Wimuz/drum-trainer/README.md

 I could also have used the "piano-roll" view on a DAW (Digital Audio Workstation) to monitor the deviations between my drum hits and the metronome clicks and velocities.
 However none of the above methods gives me a quick, "objective" insight in my issues.

 In order to get a better and detailed view on my "symptoms" I **developed a simple Excel-based (vba) analyser tool**.
-The tool as the following features:
+The tool has the following features:
 * **inputs**
   * metronome beats per minute
   * time signature